alik-git/duckietown-mbrl-lib/README_brahim_style.md

 # Reinforcement Learning in Duckietown using MBRL
 Paper inspired from `MBRL-Lib: A Modular Library for Model-based Reinforcement Learning` [paper](https://arxiv.org/abs/2104.10159).

-## Missing

-clean up what we keep from precious

-Tutorial on what files does what (Max)

 ## Installing Wandb (Weights & Biases) to reproduce our results
 [Link](https://wandb.ai/alihkw/RLDucky/runs/ijjamoqp?fbclid=IwAR0cyArbkjYi9ualpBhS_ySAGEc-TyN7DT9mNPHHkwToklf7wn2S0ubj3tA&workspace=user-) used during our simulation of the duckietown environment using MBRL.
 You can install the library with :